 Poison Candy Apples Recipe: These stunning poison candy apples are surprisingly quick easy and a hauntingly spooky addition to your Halloween treat spread.

-You guys know I love apple recipes this time of year!
-From the comments on my Apple Crumble Pie to Gourmet Caramel apples, I can see you loved them too!
+You guys know I love apple recipes, especially in the fall when apples are at their peak.
+From the comments on my Apple Crumble Pie to Gourmet Caramel Apples, I can see you loved them too!

 Don't let the elegant gleaming shine fool you, these poisoned apples are so easy to make.
 Let's get started!